mbouadeus/news-headline-event-linking/README.md

 The dataset is available on Zenodo: https://doi.org/10.5281/zenodo.7909377

 The dataset is provided in a JSON format.
-In this JSON object, the keys correspond to the news headlines and the values are a list of objects with fields `id` and `label`: `id` is the Wikidata qid of the annotated entity and `label` is the Wikidata label.
+In this JSON object, the keys correspond to the news headlines and the values are a list of objects with fields `id` and `label`: `id` is the Wikidata QID of the annotated entity and `label` is the Wikidata label.

 #### Example
 ```